-In addition to guest-editing a special section currently under review at Literary Geographies, I apply critical worldbuilding in the classroom as both a pedagogical technique and a topic of study.
+In addition to guest-editing a special section at the open-access journal Literary Geographies, I apply critical worldbuilding in the classroom as both a pedagogical technique and a topic of study.
 In the first case, I ask students to engage in and reflect on their own acts of worldbuilding using techniques such as role play and creative writing.
 In the second, I am designing two courses based on a critical worldbuilding premise: 1) “Science Communication Through Storytelling,” an advanced undergraduate seminar which helps students improve science communication skills through speculative storytelling techniques, and 2) “Cli-Fi: Climate Change and Dystopian Fiction,” an introductory course modeled on the University of Georgia First Year Odyssey program that introduces students to geographic concepts through speculative climate change-based fiction.

 Sneegas, G. 2017.
 Making a case for Critical Worldbuilding at the Nature/Society nexus.
 Nature/Society Workshop, Clark University, Worcester, MA, September 15-16.